cassproject/ldb/README.md

 # LDB
-Linked Data dataBase (LDB) is a database layer that transforms Elasticsearch into a security-centric, web accessible linked data repository or database.
+Linked Data dataBase (LDB) is a database layer that transforms Elasticsearch into a security-centric, web accessible linked data database.

 LDB supports REST operations (GET, PUT, POST, DELETE) along with some restful bulk operations.